hexylena/galaxyxml/README.rst

 Changelog
 ---------

+-  0.4.10

+   - Allow overriding of comand line in support of positional args (thanks @fubar2)

 -  0.4.9

-   - Fix quoting of text params (thanks Ross!)
+   - Fix quoting of text params (thanks @fubar2!)

 -  0.4.8